ritza-co/nestjs-openapi-example/README.md

 ## Installation

-To install the application on your local machine:
+Install the application on your local machine.

-- Clone the repository.
+- Clone the repository:

   ```bash
   git clone https://github.com/speakeasy-api/nestjs-openapi-example.git
   ```

-- Navigate into the directory.
+- Navigate into the directory:

   ```bash
   cd speakeasy-nestjs-example
   ```

- - Install all the dependencies for the application using npm.
+ - Install all the dependencies for the application using npm:

   ```bash
   npm install
   ```

-- Install the Speakeasy CLI.
+- Install the Speakeasy CLI:

   ```bash
   brew install speakeasy-api/homebrew-tap/speakeasy